Affirmative Action

 Boston, MA 02109

 It is illegal to discriminate against an otherwise qualified individual with a disability.
 The Community Colleges recognize the multitude of barriers that confront persons with disabilities in access to both employment and education.
-Consistent with state and federal statutes that affirm and protect the equal opportunity rights of persons with disabilities, the Community Colleges adopt a policy of non-discrimination and equal opportunity for otherwise qualified persons with disabilities.
-Any employee or student who believes he/she has been a victim of discrimination due to a disability may file a complaint pursuant to the Complaint Procedures found at Section L of this Policy.
+Consistent with state and federal statutes that affirm and protect the equal opportunity rights of persons with disabilities, the Community Colleges adopt a policy of non discrimination and equal opportunity for otherwise qualified persons with disabilities.
+Any employee or student who believes they have been a victim of discrimination due to a disability may file a complaint pursuant to the Complaint Procedures found at Section L of this Policy.

 a.
 In Employment